 His First Book, The Travels of Dean Mahomed:

 He was the first Indian to publish a book in the English, His book named the travels of Dean Mahomed, Published in 1794.
-His book mentions many different names important to the history of the Indian Sub-continent.
+His book mentions many different names relevant to the history of the Indian Sub-continent.
 He talked about Genghis Khan, Babur, and Taimoor.
-Then he talks about the different aspects of his travels across the European side.
-He visited a large part of Europe during his travels, he talked about all the briefs in his book.
+Then he talks about the various aspects of his travels across the European side.
+He visited a large part of Europe during his travels; he spoke about all the briefs in his book.
 He also talked about the start of the colonial era in India, Evolution of East India Company from a trading company to a force to overthrow Mughals.